jsohlendorff/continuous_time_LTMLE/note.typ

 We discuss more thoroughly the implications of this representation in the next section, where we deal with right-censoring.

-//Note that the iterative conditional expectations formula in terms of the event-specific cause-specific hazards
-//and the density for the time-varying covariates (@thm:hazardrepresentation) actually shows
-//that our target parameter is the same as the one given in @rytgaardContinuoustimeTargetedMinimum2022
-//with no competing event (*TODO*: show this more explicitly) under the stated identifiability conditions.

-//First, and foremost though, we will remark
-//that this can be used to write down the target parameter directly in terms of the event-specific cause-specific hazards
-//and the density for the covariate process.

-// should just be identification not of conditional densities
 #theorem[
     Let $Qbar(K) = bb(1) {event(K) <= tau, status(K) = y}$ and
     $